 Senior Resultant Howard M. Cohen has more than 30 years of IT channel executive experience and now consults, presents, and writes extensively on IT topics including virtualization, infrastructure, cloud, and management.
 He has written previously for VARBusiness, Redmond Channel Partner, eWeek, Microsoft, Citrix, Cisco, IBM, CA, Dell, Verisign, Ingram Micro, and many top solution providers.
 He has served on many key vendor partner councils including the Apple, HP, IBM, and NEC service advisory councils and on the Ingram Micro Service Network board.
 He is also a US Board Member ‒ and Northeast Regional Chair ‒ of the International Association of Microsoft Channel Partners.

 Jim Connolly is a versatile and experienced technology journalist who has reported on IT trends for more than two decades.
-He has written about mainframe-centric computing, the PC revolution, client/server, the evolution of the Internet, the rise of Web-based business, and IT management.
+He has written about enterprise computing, the PC revolution, client/server, the evolution of the Internet, networking, IT management, and the ongoing shift to cloud-based services and mobility.
 He has covered breaking industry news and has led teams focused on product reviews and technology trends.
-Throughout most of his tech journalism career, he has concentrated on serving the information needs of IT decision-makers in large organizations and has worked with those managers to help them learn from their peers and share their experiences in implementing leading-edge technologies through publications including Computerworld.
+Throughout most of his tech journalism career, he has concentrated on serving the information needs of IT decision-makers in large organizations and has worked with those managers to help them learn from their peers and share their experiences in implementing leading-edge technologies through such publications as Computerworld.
 Jim also has helped to launch a technology-focused startup, as one of the founding editors at TechTarget, and has served as editor of an established news organization focused on technology startups and the Boston-area venture capital sector at MassHighTech.
-A former crime reporter for the Boston Herald, he majored in journalism at Northeastern University.

 Gary Coombs is the Enterprise Data Architect at UBM and is working to transform the way the business uses and values its data.
 He truly has data routed in his blood, having been the Head of Data for EMAP and the Data Director for UBM before taking up his current role.
 Gary has transformed marketing operations, taking them from Excel-based storage to database decision-makers.
 He has a business-focused approach but is able to bridge the gap to technology.